git8542/Note-1/MachineLearning/CNN.md

 Other functions are also used to increase nonlinearity, for example the saturating hyperbolic **tangent** and the **sigmoid** function.
 Compared to other functions the usage of ReLU is preferable, because it results in the neural network training several times faster, without making a significant difference to generalisation accuracy.

+**Adds**:

+The Rectified Linear Unit has become very popular in the last few years.
+It computes the function f(x)=max(0,x).
+In other words, the activation is simply thresholded at zero .
+There are several pros and cons to using the ReLUs:
+- (+) It was found to greatly accelerate the convergence of stochastic gradient descent compared to the sigmoid/tanh functions.
+It is argued that this is due to its linear, non-saturating form.
+- (+) Compared to tanh/sigmoid neurons that involve expensive operations (exponentials, etc.), the ReLU can be implemented by simply thresholding a matrix of activations at zero.
+- (-) Unfortunately, ReLU units can be fragile during training and can “die”.
+For example, a large gradient flowing through a ReLU neuron could cause the weights to update in such a way that the neuron will never activate on any datapoint again.
+If this happens, then the gradient flowing through the unit will forever be zero from that point on.
+That is, the ReLU units can irreversibly die during training since they can get knocked off the data manifold.
+For example, you may find that as much as 40% of your network can be “dead” (i.e. neurons that never activate across the entire training dataset) if the learning rate is set too high.
+With a proper setting of the learning rate this is less frequently an issue.

 ### 2.3 池化层（Pooling layer）

 池化（pool）即下采样（downsamples），目的是为了减少特征图。池化操作对每个深度切片独立，规模一般为 2*2，相对于卷积层进行卷积运算，池化层进行的运算一般有以下几种：